Park golf: Balls

 The durable plastic resin balls are bright-coloured so they can be easily distinguished from a distance.
 They come in many colours but are all 60 mm in diameter and less than 100 grams.
 Balls may be made of a single or multiple components and individual manufactures' balls all perform slightly differently.
 It is not unusual to see players with several balls for use in different conditions.

 Ball carriers

 Although some people carry their balls in their hand between rounds or place it in their pockets, others invest in various ball-carrying devices.
 The most basic is a moulded length of stainless steel which is attached to the belt or shoelaces.
 High-end carriers resemble a leather fanny pack and can hold multiple balls, cellular phones, score cards and other personal items.

 Scorecard protector

 Most parkers invest in a scorecard holder to protect the scorecard from the elements.
 Even the most haphazard of players have been known to spend 200 yen on a cheap version of this accessory.
 The better scorecard holders have a pencil attached.

+Brands

+Park golf equipment is produced by a variety of manufacturers, with brand presence differing by region.
+The market is characterized by a wide range of products, from premium models to mass-market options.

+Premium brands

+Honma is a Japanese luxury golf brand established in Tokyo in 1959.
+It is widely recognized for adhering to traditional handcrafted production methods.
+Some models feature gold or platinum ornamentation, placing them in the highest price category.
+Its park golf clubs are produced with the same philosophy as its golf lines, combining high cost with consistent performance.
+The brand is generally referred to as Honma Golf and is distinct from Bukuro Honma.

+Martin Carat 1837 is a brand inspired by the craftsmanship traditions of the Victorian era in Britain.
+It combines woodworking with elements of jewelry design, most notably the inclusion of diamond details in some products.
+The brand emphasizes ergonomic design aimed at reducing joint impact, positioning itself as particularly health-friendly for older players.

+Popular brands

+Japanese manufacturers play a central role in the park golf market, as Japan is the birthplace of the sport.
+Mizuno and Asics are among the most widely used brands domestically.
+Both companies originally established reputations in broader sports equipment markets, such as baseball and athletics, and later expanded into park golf as the sport grew.
+Their equipment continues to hold a high share of the Japanese market, particularly in the mid-range, mass-market category.
+The premium brand Honma is also part of this Japanese tradition.